getnikola/nikola/docs/manual.rst

 Configuration
 -------------

+You can pass a configuration file to ``nikola`` by using the ``--conf`` command line switch.
+Otherwise the ``conf.py`` file in the root of the Nikola website will be used.

-The configuration file is called ``conf.py`` and can be used to customize a lot of what Nikola does.
+The configuration file can be used to customize a lot of what Nikola does.
 Its syntax is python, but if you don't know the language, it still should not be terribly hard to grasp.